Your Safety Jester drives:

 Cultivates psychological safety

 The presence of your Safety Jester signals that open critique is not only allowed but encouraged, boosting candor and honest dialogue across hierarchies.
-The Safety Jester guides in better reflections, in dealing with assumptions and calls for action in observed and felt differences in perception.
+Your Jester guides in better reflections, in dealing with assumptions and calls for action in observed and felt differences in perception.

 Learning is impossible when the price of honesty is high.